GoogleContainerTools/kpt-functions-catalog/functions/go/starlark/README.md

 - While Starlark programs don't support working with yaml comments on resources, kpt will attempt to retain comments by copying them from the function inputs to the function outputs.

+The starlark function has enabled the following non-standard starlark features:

+- set: allow the `set` built-in. e.g. `s=set(["foo", "bar"])`
+- recursion: allow while statements and recursive functions.
+- global reassign: allow reassignment to top-level names; also, allow if/for/while at top-level.

+In the standard Starlark, a [for loop] is permitted only within a function definition.
+But in the starlark function, you can conveniently use `for` statement at the top-level.

 #### Libraries